Badr bin Saud Al Saud: Exile and later years

 In 1964, King Saud was forced into exile in Geneva, Switzerland, and then on to other European cities.
 In 1966, Saud was invited by Gamal Abdel Nasser to live in Egypt.
 Another report claims that King Saud went to Egypt under refuge granted by Nasser and stayed there from 1965 to 1967.
 King Saud was also allowed to broadcast propaganda on Radio Cairo.
-Prince Badr and some of his brothers, including Princes Khalid, Sultan and Mansour, did not declare their allegiance to Faisal, successor of King Saud.
+Prince Badr and some of his brothers, including Princes Khalid, Sultan and Mansour, did not declare their allegiance to Faisal, the successor of King Saud.
 Instead, they joined their father and supported his attempt to regain the throne.

-Prince Badr later returned to Saudi Arabia and in 1980 he established a company in Riyadh with a Swiss firm which dealt with the soap business.
+Prince Badr later returned to Saudi Arabia and in 1980 established a company in Riyadh with a Swiss firm which dealt with the soap business.

-Personal life and death
+Personal life

 Prince Badr married four times.
 His spouses were Sameera Al Muhanna, Buniah Al Meshaal Al Rasheed, Noura bint Mohammed bin Abdulaziz Al Shuhail and Nora bint Fahd Al Qahtani.

 He had eight sons, including Mishaal who was the acting undersecretary of the National Guard for the Eastern province in 2011.

+Death

 Prince Badr died in 2004 at the age of 70 and was buried in Al Oud cemetery.